 A great place to start, especially if you don’t have a lot of time, is in the 6th arrondissement.
 Here, in Saint Germain des Prés, you’ll find the two most renowned cafés separated by a tiny side street: Les Deux Magots and Café de Flore.

-Today, these cafés almost have museum status and bustle with both locals and tourists.
+Today, these cafés almost have museum status and bustle with locals and tourists.
 They both have beautiful grand facades and offer similar menus full of traditional French fare.

 See Related: When Does the Eiffel Tower Sparkle?
 A Guide to its Stunning Light Display